 - 3 cups shredded sharp cheddar cheese

-- In a medium skillet, cook sausage slices over medium high heat until brown and warmed through.
+- In a medium skillet, cook sausage slices over medium high heat until brown and warmed through, about 5 minutes.
 Remove from pan and set aside.

-- Add cooked elbow noddles and reserved sausage to the pot.
+- Add cooked elbow macaroni and reserved sausage to the pot.
 Mix well to combine.